yangjc/template-parser/readme.md

     ##[ var var-type var-name = resource-uri ]##

-Variable value comes from local file or http/https url.\
+Variable value comes from a resource or a value.\
 *Var-Type* tells how to parse resource. *Var-Type* is optional.

 ### echo statement, echo-end statement